vukasinriznic/mealmuse/README.md

 ---

 ### Note
-The application's functionality is limited due to the API restriction of 150 requests; once this limit is reached, the application will no longer operate.
+The application's functionality is limited due to the API restriction; once this limit is reached, the application will no longer operate.

 ## 👤 Author